YottaDB/YDBDoc/MessageRecovery/errors.rst

 CHSETALREADY
 ------------------

-CHSETALREADY, CHSETALREADY, Socket device already contains sockets with iCHSET=xxxx, oCHSET=xxxx
+CHSETALREADY, Socket device already contains sockets with iCHSET=xxxx, oCHSET=xxxx

 Run Time Error: The code tried to create a new socket, specifying a CHSET different than the CHSET previously assigned to the SOCKET device.